cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 open-source software development under my real name, and all public activity related to EOS is done under a nickname `cc32d9`, which is the beginning of sha256 from my real name.
 Investors of this project will know me by real name.
+I am owning a consultancy company in Europe, and all payments will be done with proper accounting and taxation.

 As of today, there is no reliable and scalable solution for account history in EOS blockchain.